';

 Turbine foundation excavations will be performed in a manner to preserve topsoil.
 Subsoils that are excavated to install the turbine foundation structure will be used to backfill the foundation and will be redistributed around the turbine after construction.
 If there is excess material that is not needed for fill on roads or other places in the project area, it will be removed unless otherwise agreed to by the landowner.

 A stormwater pollution prevention plan (SWPPP) that includes an erosion control plan will be developed by the general contractor and verified by Pattern Energy and Talen Energy.
-The SWPPP will be reviewed by multiple agencies and will need to be approved before construction begins.
+The SWPPP will be reviewed by the Montana Department of Environmental Quality (MDEQ) and will need to be approved before construction begins.

 The condition of public roads that are expected to be utilized during construction is documented prior to the start of construction activities.
 All public roads impacted by the construction of the renewable energy projects will be returned to the same or better condition after construction activities.
 This arrangement is documented and memorialized through a Public Road Use Agreement with the local road engineers at the County level.